alexbfree/thesis/src/chapter-1.md

 This thesis focuses on that power imbalance and seeks to design improvements to information interaction interfaces, processes and service relationships that can improve individual agency, legibility and negotiability.
 This PhD tackles this design challenge through a hybrid approach that uncovers individual needs through participatory co-design workshops and qualitative interviews, alongside  grounded innovation and development work carried out by the author while embedded in industrial and academic project settings, focusing on operationalising and refining the emerging design objectives through user-centred system design, conceptual modelling, and prototyping.

-<span class="editnote">ADD DIAGRAM REFERENCE</span>

-The two parallel aspects of this research are described separately in sections II and IV, but took place in an concurrent and interleaved fashion, resulting in a perpetual action research feedback cycle where insights from participants and resultant theoretical models continued to inform practical system and process designs in the external projects, while real-world learnings about societal challenges and practical obstacles could be fed back into the participatory research in order to refine the emerging models.
+The two parallel tracks of this research, depicted in are described separately in sections II and IV [[Figure 1.2](#figure-1.2)], but took place in an concurrent and interleaved fashion, resulting in a perpetual action research feedback cycle [[Figure 3.14](#figure-3.14)] where insights from participants and resultant theoretical models continued to inform practical system and process designs in the external projects, while real-world learnings about societal challenges and practical obstacles could be fed back into the participatory research in order to refine the emerging models.

 [Section II](#section-ii) presents two Case Studies working with individuals and groups to explore their actual and desired relationships with data.
 These Studies make a novel contribution to knowledge, producing a deep understanding of how people relate to data, what capabilities people want, and how they would like service providers to handle their data.